AD-Bench: A Real-World, Trajectory-Aware Advertising Analytics Benchmark for LLM Agents: Related Work

-QA benchmarks, which construct fact-based questions across multiple dimensions, are extensively employed to evaluate the response effectiveness of LLMs or Deep Researh systems.
+QA benchmarks, which construct fact-based questions across multiple dimensions, are extensively employed to evaluate the response effectiveness of LLMs or Deep Research systems.
 By providing static questions, these benchmarks aim to achieve comprehensive coverage~\cite{mmlu,gpqa,agieval} or construct more complex problems~\cite{mmlu-pro,browsecomp-plus,hle} to enhance discriminability.
+Beyond static QA, a growing line of agent benchmarks evaluates interactive tool use, spanning general assistants~\cite{mialon2023gaia}, function calling~\cite{bfcl}, conversational tool agents~\cite{yao2024taubench,tau2bench}, and profession-aligned real-world tasks~\cite{xbench2025}.
 Moving beyond static environments and fixed knowledge corpora, \textbf{\benchmarkname{}} introduces a suite of tools for accessing real-time accounts.
 It facilitates QA within a live sandbox environment that mirrors real-world advertising and marketing interactions, thereby enhancing the robustness of evaluations.
 Driven by a similar rationale, benchmarks like Mind2Web~\cite{mind2web} and WebwalkerQA~\cite{webwalker} also utilize unpredictable sandbox simulations to ensure real-time interactivity and environmental unpredictability.